katefengx/power-outage-prediction/_site/README.md

 | **Accuracy**                   |           |        | **0.80** | **138** |
 | **Macro avg**                  | 0.79      | 0.80   | 0.79     | 138     |
 | **Weighted avg**               | 0.81      | 0.80   | 0.80     | 138     |

+The decreased accuracy in the hyperparameter tuning is likely due to overfitting of the training data or class imbalance (the model becomes more sensitive to majority classes).
+Therefore, we will use the default parameters instead of the hyperparameters found with GridSearchCV.

 The **overall F1-Score improved to 0.80**, reflecting an increase in accuracy across all customer base categories.
 Notably, the 'Very Large Customer Base' saw a significant improvement, with its **F1-Score rising from 0.0 to 0.83**.
 Despite the sample size being small (only 6 samples), the model performed much better due to the inclusion of more features, which allowed the 'Very Large Customer Base' to be more adequately represented.